-Credit risks remained almost unchanged last year.
-As a result, capital requirements for business purposes remained stable.
-As MünchenerHyp only employs VaR as a control metric for its entire loan portfolio but not for sub-portfolios, it cannot be presented for the individual areas of business.
+As MünchenerHyp only employs VaR as a control metric for its entire loan portfolio but not for sub-portfolios, it is not shown for individual areas of business.
 However, credit risk is and remains the risk that has the significantly greatest influence on the Bank's ability to bear risk.